oscarpm5/Phoebus_Engine/README.md

 * You can add files only in offline mode my ddragging the file into the Asset folders and pressing the refresh button in the "Asset Explorer" window.
 * In the exceptional case of an ".fbx" missing in assets, the garbage collector will handle the deletion of ".meta" & model files but won't delete ".mesh" & ".dds" files which originated from that asset as they are independent resources.
 The garbage collector will handle other asset types correctly.
 It executes once every minute or if "refresh" button is pressed.
 * You can manually save scenes in Menu->Save.
 They will be saved in Library/Scenes with an automatic name which you can later change.
 You can load any saved scene in Menu->Load
+* Hierarchy elements can be re-parented through dragging them.
+If you want to re-parent the object to the scene root, simply drag it to the bottom and let it go in the blank space below the hierarchy.

 ## Licenses
 * The license for the project is included in a separated .md file in the same directory as this readme.